chrisdev/django-flatpages-filer/README.rst

 However, the ``contrib.Flatpage`` model (content, titles) is not be affected by installing or removing this app.
- Your templates do not have to be changed as they will still utilize the  ``{{ flatpage.content }}`` and ``{{ flatpage.title }}`` context variables.
+Your templates do not have to be modified as they will still utilize the  ``{{ flatpage.content }}`` and ``{{ flatpage.title }}`` context variables.
 Once it is installed, content changes are actually stored in a related  model ``flatpages_filer.models.Revisions`` usually